Riemannian optimization for non-centered mixture of scaled Gaussian distributions: Non-centered mixture of scaled Gaussian distributions and its parameter space Mmsg

 Let a set of $n$ data points $\{\bx_i\}_{i=1}^n$ belonging to $\R^p$ and distributed according to the following statistical model

 where $\bu$ follows a white circular Gaussian distribution \emph{i.e.} $\bu \sim \N(\0, \bI_p)$.
 The variables $\bMu \in \R^p$ and $\bSigma \in \Spos$ (set of $p \times p$ symmetric positive definite matrices) are respectively named the location and scatter parameters.
 Then, the unknown texture parameters $\{\tau_i\}_{i=1}^n$ are stacked into the vector $\bt \in \RPosVec$ (set of strictly positive vectors).
 If these textures admit a probability density function (p.d.f.), then the random variables (r.v.) $\bx_i$ follow a Compound Gaussian distribution~\cite{OTKP12b, OTKP12}.
 However, in general, this p.d.f. is unknown.
-Hence, to be robust to any underlying Compound Gaussian distributions the textures are often assumed to be deterministic~\cite{PCOFL07, PFOL08}.
+In order not to rely on additional pdf assumptions on the textures, these are often assumed to be unkown and deterministic~\cite{PCOFL07, PFOL08}.
 In this case, the r.v. $\bx_i$ follow a NC-MSG, \emph{i.e.}

 Thus $\bx_i$ admits a p.d.f. $f$ defined from the Gaussian one $f_G$

 with $\forall \bx \in \R^p$

 The negative log-likelihood (NLL) of the sample set $\{\bx_i\}_{i=1}^n$ is then defined on the set of parameters $\theta = (\bMu, \bSigma, \bt) \in \R^p \times \Spos \times \RPosVec$ as (neglecting terms not depending on $\theta$)